PushpendraSinghChauhan/Subtheme-Sentiment-Analysis/README.md

 ## Inference :
 INPUT --> “One tyre went missing, so there was a delay to get the two tyres fitted.
 The way garage dealt with it was fantastic.” <br>
 Top 3 Labels for Fine-Tuned model: [('refund positive', 'wait time negative', 'wait time positive')]

+## Libraries to install to run this notebook :
+--> numpy, pandas, matplotlib, seaborn, tensorflow, torch,  transformers, scikit-learn